deepomicslab/LocalHGT/README.md

 ### Construct reference
-LocalHGT require a reference, and LocalHGT accept the reference by parameter `localhgt bkp -r`; please give the full path of the reference to `-r`.
+LocalHGT requires a reference, and LocalHGT accepts the reference by parameter `localhgt bkp -r`; please give the full path of the reference to `-r`.
 The reference contains the representative genome of your interested microbes, and it should be a single `fasta` file.

 We have prebuilt several references for users to conveniently use.
 It is recommended to choose a habitat-specific reference.
-For example, if you want to analyze human oral microbiome, you can use [human-oral-v1-0-1](https://doi.org/10.5281/zenodo.10959731).
+For example, if you want to analyze the human oral microbiome, you can use [human-oral-v1-0-1](https://doi.org/10.5281/zenodo.10959731).
 The prebuilt references are:
 - [human-gut-v1 (UHGG v1)](https://doi.org/10.5281/zenodo.10908234)
 - [human-gut-v2 (UHGG v2)](https://doi.org/10.5281/zenodo.10959929)
 - [human-oral-v1-0-1](https://doi.org/10.5281/zenodo.10959731)